 Warmer tones are finding their way into metal finishes, too.
 I loved how satin brass kitchen and bathroom hardware took hold last year, replacing brushed silvertones.
 Now, I’ve found manufacturers have the confidence to push this trend deeper into more permanent building products such as tile.
 My jaw dropped when I found this stunning mosaic at Floor and Décor.
 I’d really love to see this as an accent wall behind a vanity or featured like a tile ‘rug’ in an entry.
 Brass doesn’t always have to be ‘uptown’; look at the enticing interplay of concrete with brass in this bathroom.

 7. Color in the Kitchen

-We think white is a classic palette for kitchens but, since it has so dominated the field, we’ve seen all-white-kitchen fatigue set in.
+We think white is a classic palette for kitchens, but since it has come to so dominate the field, we’ve seen all-white-kitchen fatigue set in.
 Now there is a push towards personalizing the ‘heart-of-the-home’.
 Painted cabinets in ocean-inspired hues like blue and green made a strong presence in 2017 and will continue to gain favor.
 For those that are a bit more conservative, we also see warm, medium value woods making a comeback.
 Warm woods will especially make a scene as islands or countertops, accenting gray or white painted cabinets.
 Gutsy folks can use blue cabinets for drama and sophistication while sage is being touted as the new neutral of 2018.
 We used sage subway tiles in this Farmhouse Kitchen Remodel Project in Chicago.